whyoleg/cryptography-kotlin/README.md

 Make sure that you use Kotlin 1.8.10+.
 Additionally, it's possible to use [BOM][BOM] or [Gradle version catalog][Gradle version catalog] to add dependencies easier

-> ⚠️ NOT YET PUBLISHED TO MAVEN CENTRAL

 ```kotlin
 repositories {
     mavenCentral()